Gains History, Family Crest & Coats of Arms

 The surname Gains was first found in county Longford (Irish: An Longfort) traditionally known as Annaly or Teffia, and situated in the Irish Midlands, in Northwest Leinster, where they held a family seat from very ancient times.

-Important Dates for the Gains family
+Early History of the Gains family

 This web page shows only a small excerpt of our Gains research.
 Another 64 words (5 lines of text) covering the year 1172 is included under the topic Early Gains History in all our PDF Extended History products and printed products wherever possible.